Covid-19: One death linked to coronavirus reported in NI

 BBC News NI outlines the latest data on coronavirus and vaccinations across Northern Ireland and the Republic of Ireland.

-One further Covid-19-related death has been recorded in Northern Ireland in the past 24 hours, with the total number of deaths now standing at 2,142.
+One more Covid-19-related death was recorded in Northern Ireland on Friday, meaning the total number of deaths has risen to at 2,145.

 Vaccines